 Mutual funds are an effective way to diversify your investment and reach your long-term goals.
 Whether you are planning for retirement, saving for school for your kids or just trying to save tax-free, mutual funds can help you make peace with your money.

-*Mutual funds are offered through Qtrade Asset Management (a tradename of Credential Asset Management Inc).
-Mutual funds and other securities are offered through Qtrade Advisor, a division of Credential Qtrade Securities Inc. The information contained in this report was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
-This report is provided as a general source of information and should not be considered personal investment advice or a solicitation to buy or sell any mutual funds and other securities.
-Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
-Please read the prospectus before investing.
-Unless otherwise stated, mutual fund securities and cash balances are not insured or guaranteed and are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer that insures deposits in credit unions.
-Their values change frequently and past performance may not be repeated.
+*Mutual funds and other securities are offered through Aviso Wealth, a division of Aviso Financial Inc. Unless otherwise stated, mutual funds, other securities and cash balances are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer that insures deposits in credit unions.
+The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
+This article is provided as a general source of information and should not be considered personal investment advice or a solicitation to buy or sell any mutual funds and other securities.